irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 - Input
 ---

-Suppose we are using a fixed-time step to update the game and we're at the begin┬áof a new frame.
+Suppose we are using a fixed-time step to update the game and we're at the begin of a new frame.
 Then, the keyboard input events that were fired are requested and handled via callbacks or similar, making a character to jump or shoot in an enemy.
 What is the problem with that?

 The problem is that inputs handled directly (e.g. callbacks) without some kind of pre-processing step approaches the game simulation into an event-based application.
 We all know that games aren't event based applications even though there are game events to be handled in a game.
 That's particularly important when we're using a fixed time step simulation.